SumerBangera/Data-Engineering/Captone Project - Yelp Data/README.md

-# Data Engineering Capstone Projec - Yelp Dataset
+# Data Engineering Capstone Project - Yelp Dataset
 ### Project Summary
 This project aims at employing skills developed through the nanodegree to build an efficient data pipeline using the Yelp dataset.
 Primarily the project focuses on: